Hum Hain Rahi Pyar Ke: Soundtrack

 The soundtrack of the movie was composed by the music duo Nadeem–Shravan and lyrics were contributed by Sameer.
 Vocals for Aamir Khan were supplied by Kumar Sanu, and for Juhi Chawla by Alka Yagnik and Sadhana Sargam.

 Songs like "Ghunghat Ki Aad Se", "Kaash Koi Ladka Mujhe Pyaar Karta", "Woh Meri Neend Mera Chain Mujhe" and "Bombai Se Gayi Poona" became extremely popular.
 The song "Yunhi Kat Jaayega Safar Saath" is based on Schönes Mädchen aus Arcadia.
-According to the Indian trade website Box Office India, with around 2,500,000 units sold the soundtrack became the eighth highest-selling album of the year.
+According to the Indian trade website Box Office India, with around 2,500,000 units sold the soundtrack became the fifth highest-selling album of the year.
 "Bombay Se Gayi" tune and music is lifted from “Jhilmil Kare Aankhein” by Mohammed Ali Sheiki.